games647/FastLogin/README.md

 2. Server -> Client: Okay.
 I'm in online mode so here is my public key for encryption and my serverid
 3. Client -> Mojang: I'm player "xyz".
 I want to join a server with that serverid
 4. Mojang -> Client: Session data checked.
 You can continue
 5. Client -> Server: I received a successful response from Mojang.
-Heres our shared secret key
+Here our shared secret key
 6. Server -> Mojang: Does the player "xyz" with this shared secret key has a valid account to join me?
 7. Mojang -> Server: Yes, the player has the following additionally properties (UUID, Skin)
 8. Client and Server: encrypt all following communication packet